Natuworkguy/InGame/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
+* Lying or omitting the truth to others outside of joking.
+We need to make sure others understand it is a joke before saying hurtful words.
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission